shaqdeff/Nyeusi-Fest-Site/README.md

-# Concert-Website
+# Nyeusi Music Festival Site

-This is a concert website with a home and about page.
+This is a demo concert website for a music festival called Nyeusi.
+It has a home page that highlights:

+- A header with a logo and navigation bar.
+- An introduction page.
+- Schedule section.
+- Featured acts section.
+- Partners section.
+- Page footer.

+The site also has an about page, and is responsive to different screen sizes.

 ## Built With